DeveloperLx/Android-Development-Tutorials-translation/Android RecyclerView Tutorial with Kotlin.md

         </div>
     </div>
     <p>
         Nice job!
 You’ve been on quite an adventure, but now it’s time to head back to Earth and think about what you’ve learned.
     </p>
     <ul>
         <li>
-            You’ve created a RecyclerView and all the components it needs, such as a LayoutManager, an Adapter and a ViewHolder.
+            You’ve created a RecyclerView and all the components it needs, such as a LayoutManager,
+            an Adapter and a ViewHolder.
         </li>
         <li>
             You’ve updated and removed items from an Adapter.
         </li>
         <li>
             You’ve added some cool features like changing layouts and adding swipe functionality.
         </li>
     </ul>
     <p>
+        Above all, you’ve experienced how separation of components — a key attribute of RecyclerViews
+         — provides so much functionality with such ease.
+         If you
-        Above all, you’ve experienced how separation of components — a key attribute of RecyclerViews — provides so much functionality with such ease.
-If you want your collections to be flexible and provide some excitement, then look no further than the all-powerful RecyclerView.
+        want your collections to be flexible and provide some excitement, then look no further than the all
+        -powerful RecyclerView.
     </p>
     <p>
         The final project for this tutorial is available